s-ol/mmm/root/articles/mmmfs/examples/implementation: text$markdown+sidenotes.md

 The implementation of this is rather straightforward as well.
 The slideshow as a whole becomes a fileder with a script that generates a designated viewport rectangle, as well as a control interface with keys for advancing the active slide.
-It also allows putting the browser into fullscreen mode to maximise screenspace and remove  visual elements of the website that may distract from the presentation, and register an event handler for keyboard accelerators for moving through the presentation.
+It also allows putting the browser into fullscreen mode to maximize screen space and remove  visual elements of the website that may distract from the presentation, and register an event handler for keyboard accelerators for moving through the presentation.